atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial7.md

 ### Step 2 : Add a link

-On this same region, it is possible to add a clickable link.
+In this same region, it is possible to add a clickable link.
 Do to that, go to Manage link and fill the form like follow :

 - `Following link` : Allows a redirection towards the link by clicking on the region or on the point.